 Expendable Trust and Capital Reserve Funds.
-The making of an annual recommended contribution (ARC) to an expendable trust or capital reserve fund for future withdrawal can be a useful tool to

-"smooth" out the property tax levy.
+The making of an annual recommended contribution (ARC) to an expendable trust or capital reserve fund for future withdrawal can be a useful tool to "smooth" out the property tax levy.
 The Town began to undertake a complete review of its funds as to when it should establish one, how to establish, and how much to annually contribute, and should continue that evaluation in the coming year.
-The Capital Improvements Program Committee continues to recommend annual contributions to the capital reserve accounts and a percentage ceiling for capping the total capital year expenditures on an on-going basis.
-That percentage amount should range between 3 and 5% and should be reviewed every year.

-FINAL THOUGHTS ON 2022-2027 CAPITAL IMPROVEMENTS PROGRAM REPORT
+FINAL THOUGHTS ON 2023-2028 CAPITAL IMPROVEMENTS PROGRAM REPORT

-We want to thank everyone who worked through the process and the myriad of requests, questions, and discussions.
-We also thank those in the Milton Community who have shown interest and taken the time to ask questions which has helped to make a better recommended Plan.
+We want to thank everyone who worked through the process and the myriad of requests, questions, and discussions which has helped to make a better recommended Plan.

-The Capital Improvements Program Committee recommends approving this recommended program that provides annual appropriations for needed Capital expenses that is based on the need for individual projects and equipment balanced with a prudent assessment of the total cost of the yearly program and its effect on the Town's financial health.
+The Capital Improvements Program Committee recommends following this recommended program that provides annual appropriations for needed Capital expenses that is based on the need for individual projects and equipment balanced with a prudent assessment of the total cost of the yearly program and its effect on the Town's financial health.

 Considering our goal to keep year on year increases below 5%, looking backward four years while planning forward five years should be a key component of the program work annually.
-These recommendations are higher than the total amount from the previous year, but they do not reflect any use of unassigned fund balance.
+These recommendations are lower than the total amount from the previous year, and they do not reflect any use of unassigned fund balance.